Topeak JoeBlow Sport III Review

 Ease of Attachment/Detachment

-The pump head has been upgraded from the previous JoeBlow model, but still works essentially the same way, and that's a good thing.
-The TwinHead pump head has dedicated holes for schrader and presta on opposite sides, clearly marked with an S and P to help eliminate any confusion.
-The locking lever moves smoothly in either direction to secure the head in place, with the length of the lever improving the ease of this movement.
+The TwinHead pump head of the Sport III has dedicated holes for Schrader and Presta on opposite sides, clearly marked with an S and P to help eliminate any potential confusion.
+The locking lever moves with some resistance in either direction to clamp the head in place, with the length of the lever improving the ease of this movement.

-This head design is one of our favorites of the pumps tested.
-Users who had little previous experience with tire valves or bike pumps were mostly able to intuit their way into successfuIly operating it on either schrader or presta valves.
-In our tests we found this head to be one of the easiest to attach and detach regarding user-friendliness, and also regarding physical effort required.
-Unlike some other pumps, not much muscle is needed to get this pump ready for action.
-We also had no trouble with any significant air escaping from the pump head during attachment or detachment from either schrader or presta valves.
-The Vibrelli pump we tested uses a similar head design, but that head can lose significant air in the time between pushing head onto the valve and locking it into place.
-A previous review of the JoeBlow II also mentions air loss with that model; it seems that ToPeak has addressed this in their updated design.
+This head design is a common one and works well.
+Users who had little previous experience with tire valves or bike pumps were mostly able to intuit their way into successfully operating it on either Schrader or Presta valves.
+In our tests, we found this head to be one of the easier to attach and detach.
+The length of the lever helps to make the attachment easier, as it provides more leverage and easier grip access.
+We also had no trouble with any significant air escaping from the pump head during attachment or detachment from either Schrader or Presta valves.

-One setback of this model is the length of the air hose, a rather short 30 inches.
-It caused no problems for us, but is on the short end of the models we tested, so it's something to be aware of for anyone who likes a lot of space between their pumping position and their tires, due to factors like garage layout or work stand preference.
-We appreciated the extra-long hoses of the Lezyne Steel Floor Drive and Rennkompressor.
+One setback of this model is the length of the air hose.
+It is rather short at just 30 inches.
+It caused no problems for us, but it is on the short end of the models we tested.
+This is something to be aware of for anyone who needs (or likes) a lot of space between their pumping position and their tires due to factors like garage layout or work stand preference.

 Space is used very efficiently on this gauge.
 Large white numbers along the outside rim measure PSI, with numerals on the 20's and notches on the 5's.
-Large yellow bar readings live inside by the needle, with odd numerals 1 through 11 and each bar broken into fourths.
-It's all very easy to read on a black background.
-Even in bright sunshine or dim indoor light our testers had no trouble determining these measurements while standing tall above the pump.
-The adjustable guide along the outside rim is hardly necessary considering the ease of reading the numerical measurements, but it's still a great addition — just set the guide to your desired pressure, pump until the needle points to that spot, and you're good to go.
+Large yellow bar readings live inside by the needle, with odd numerals 1 through 11, and each bar is broken into fourths.
+It's all straightforward to read on a black background; even in bright sunshine or dim indoor light, our testers had no trouble determining these measurements while standing tall above the pump.
+The adjustable guide along the outside rim is hardly necessary considering the ease of reading the numerical measurements, but it's still an excellent addition — just set the guide to your desired pressure, pump until the needle points to that spot, and you're good to go.
 It's also handy for users with one set of tires who tend to forget what PSI they should use!

-As the stability of the JoeBlow III is not its strongest suit, our tests saw it topple forward once or twice with the gauge taking the brunt of the impact.
+As the stability of the JoeBlow III is not its strongest suit, our tests saw it topple forward several times, with the gauge taking the brunt of the impact.
 We also tossed it around onto the sidewalk a few times just to be certain.
-The body of the gauge is all plastic, but it doesn't look or feel flimsy, and it sustained no significant damage from these falls beyond some small surface scratches.
+The body of the gauge is all plastic, but it doesn't look or feel flimsy, and it sustained no significant damage beyond some small surface scratches from these falls.

-This pump is an excellent all-around performer.
-Attach the TwinHead with ease to either schrader or presta valves, set your desired pressure with the bright yellow marker on the big clear gauge, and pump away on the big cushiony handle.
-Accurate, intuitive and simple, it will be workable by beginners and appreciated by veterans.
-It's not as stable as some other pumps, but it's not going anywhere while you're standing on it, and it's sturdy enough to take the occasional tumble and make it out alive.
+The Topeak JoeBlow Sport III is an excellent all-around bike pump.
+Attach the TwinHead with ease to either Schrader or Presta valves, set your desired pressure with the bright yellow marker on the big clear gauge, and pump away on the broad handle.
+Accurate, intuitive, and simple, it is workable by beginners and appreciated by veterans.
+The base is not as stable as the tripod design on some other pumps, but it's not going anywhere while you're standing on it, and it's sturdy enough to take the occasional tumble without getting damaged.